a-g-hantash/linux-server-configuration/README.md

 ## 2. Flask Application Deployment

+Let's get into deployying our application for real now!

 ## Step 1: Configure Timezone
 1. Make sure the timezone is UTC by running the following command: